DimaGolomozy/dimagolomozy.github.io/_drafts/spot-asg-with-od-fallback.markdown

 #### The Auto Scaling Groups
 We will configured 2 Auto Scaling Groups, one for the Spots and the other for the OnDemand.
 Pay attention that the `MinSize` for the Spots group is 1 while in the OnDemand group it is 0.
-This because we want to allow the group to scale down to 0 when no OnDemand are needed.
+This because we want to allow the group to scale down to 0 when no OnDemand instances are needed.

 Because we are going to use CloudWatch Alarm based by the Spots group CPU Utilization, I set the `OnDemandBaseCapacity` to 1 so there will be always a CPU utilization metric for the Spots group (in case there will be no spots available at all).